 - Long-term field studies and field experiments

 - Comparative analysis on multi-species and multi-population datasets

 - Demographic modelling of populations

 - Developing new statistical methods for ecological research

-What do I study?
-Basically, birds and bytes or any other interesting long-term dataset that help us answer our questions, the birds being:
+Who or what do I study?
+Basically, birds and bytes or any other interesting long-term dataset that help us answer our questions.
+The birds being:

-- Eurasian oystercatchers on the Dutch barrier island of Schiermonnikoog and many citizen science populations across the Netherlands (in collaboration with Kees Oosterbeek & Bruno Ens, Sovon, ongoing since 1983)
+- Eurasian oystercatchers on the Dutch barrier island of Schiermonnikoog and many citizen science populations across the Netherlands (in collaboration with Kees Oosterbeek, Sovon, ongoing since 1983)